MightyAcornDigital/lambda-edge-proxy/README.md

 The proxy is configured by passing in two arguments:

-1. The `openid-client` Client you wish to use.
-This proxy has only been tested with the Github client, although other providers may work as well.
+1. The `@octokit/oauth-app` Application you wish to use.
+This can be either a regular OAuth app, or a Github app.
 2. The configuration options for the proxy:

 - **REQUIRED** `hashKey`: A unique string used for generating a hash.